Strategies for Supporting Immigrant Students and Families

 • they are late to school because they take different routes each day

-As of this writing, the Department of Homeland Security still recognizes “sensitive locations” where immigration enforcement should not take place without certain prior approvals and “exigent” (pressing) circumstances requiring immediate action.
+Previously, the Department of Homeland Security recognized "sensitive locations" where immigration enforcement should not take place without certain prior approvals and "exigent" (pressing) circumstances requiring immediate action.
+(These included schools, bus stops, and other educational sites, such as college campuses and preschools; houses of worship; and medical facilities.)

 Back to top >